royaltm/rust-delharc/README.md

 What it does
 ------------

-This library provides ways to parse the content of **LHA** headers and allows to read files, compressed with some of the methods used by the archive format.
+This library provides ways to parse the content of **LHA** headers and allows to read files, compressed with the methods used by the archive format.

-Files using this format usually have `.lzh` or `.lha` extensions.
+Files using this format usually have `.lzh` or `.lha` extensions, or `.pma` in case of the CP/M archiver.
 Some formats, such as the retro chip-tune [YM] format, use **LHA** as its default packaging method.
 The entire content of the [Aminet] has also been packaged using this format.

 What it doesn't do